acorgit/API/README.md

-# testProject
+# Example Node API

-Project to use in development
+We are using Node.js to create a simple API